Houston Nutt: 2006 season

 The 2006 season began with a new offensive coordinator in Malzahn.
-The Razorbacks started the season losing 50–14 in blowout fashion, at a home game in Fayetteville, to USC.
+The Razorbacks started the season losing 50–14 in a home game to USC.
 Following the loss to the Trojans, Nutt announced that Mustain would replace Robert Johnson as the Hogs' starting quarterback.
 Mustain led Arkansas to eight straight wins, including victories against No. 22 Alabama at home and No. 2 Auburn at Auburn, before losing the starting job to Casey Dick during the South Carolina game.
-Dick had been slotted to start at the beginning of the season but was unable to do so due to a back injury suffered in the spring.
+Dick had been slotted to start at the beginning of the season but was unable to do so because of a back injury suffered in the spring.
 Dick led the Razorbacks to two victories out of four for a total of 10 wins, including a win over No. 13 Tennessee in Fayetteville when ESPN's College Gameday crew was in attendance.
 The Razorbacks moved to No. 7 in the BCS standings.
 However, the Hogs lost their last regular season game to the No. 8 LSU Tigers, 31–26.
-Despite the loss, the Hogs were still Western Division Champions of the SEC, and played the 11–1, fourth-ranked Florida Gators for the SEC Championship.
+Despite the loss, the Hogs were still Western Division Champions of the SEC and played the 11–1 fourth-ranked Florida Gators for the SEC Championship.
 Florida won, 38–28.
-The Razorbacks then lost to the No. 5 Wisconsin Badgers on New Year's Day, 2007 in the Capital One Bowl, finishing the season with a (10-4) record.
+The Razorbacks then lost to the No. 5 Wisconsin Badgers on New Year's Day 2007 in the Capital One Bowl, finishing the season with a (10-4) record.
 It was Arkansas' first 10-win season since 1989.
-The general consensus is that Arkansas' success in 2006 can be directly attributed to Malzahn's play-calling, and the strength of Arkansas' running game.

 A highlight of the season was the second-place finish of sophomore tailback Darren McFadden in the Heisman Trophy voting.
 Nutt was named SEC coach of the year by the Associated Press and by the SEC coaches for the second time.